 - Doubling the number of new applications allowed each year, for parents and grandparents, from 5,000 to 10,000.

 - Providing greater access to applicants with Canadian siblings, by granting additional points under the Express Entry system.
-We will also conduct a review of the program, ensuring that processing times are efficient.
+We will also conduct a review of the program,

 Section 122 of the Immigration and Refugee Protection Act states: